Collected by Steve Podolsky

 Given the history of Poland and the Jews one might be surprised to find out how much Jewish heritage is available in Warsaw - the old synagogue and a Jewish Theater along with a few kosher restaurants...all in the city center.

-Castel was the official residence of the Polish monarchs.
-After the devastation done by Nazis during the Warsaw Uprising, the Castle was rebuilt and reconstructed.
-The Communist authorities delayed making a decision on whether to rebuild the...
+The castle was the official residence of the Polish monarchs.
+After the building's devastation by the Nazis during the Warsaw Uprising, the Communist authorities delayed a decision on whether to rebuild the castle.
+Finally, the decision to do so...

 Tamka 43, 00-355 Warszawa, Poland